dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 .. _Maven: http://maven.apache.org.

-SimpleDBM development is done using Eclipse 3.2.
-You can use any IDE of your choice, but you may need to find ways of converting the maven projects to the format recognised by your IDE.
+SimpleDBM_ development is done using Eclipse 3.2.
+You can use any IDE of your choice, but you may need to find ways of converting the maven projects to the format recognized by your IDE.

-You will need a Subversion client in order to checkout the code for SimpleDBM.
+You will need a Subversion client in order to checkout the code for SimpleDBM_.
 The following URL can be used to download the Eclipse subclipse plugin through the Eclipse Update Manager.

   http://subclipse.tigris.org/update_1.2.x

-SimpleDBM requires Java SE 5.0 or above.
+SimpleDBM_ requires Java SE 5.0 or above.
 Java SE 6.0 is recommended.
-On the Mac, Java SE 5.0 is available for Mac OS X Tiger - but I have found that when running the test cases, this JVM often just hangs.
+On the Mac, Java SE 5.0 is available for Mac OS X Tiger.

-Make sure that Eclipse is setup to use J2SE 5.0 JRE, otherwise, SimpleDBM code will not compile.
+Make sure that Eclipse is setup to use J2SE 5.0 JRE, otherwise, SimpleDBM_ code will not compile.

 Instructions for Eclipse
 ------------------------